Virginia City Museums

 Miners, millers, firemen and other men - who greatly outnumbered the women in the Comstock period - were serviced well by one of Virginia City's famous residents, Madame Julia Bulette.
 With that, the Julia C. Bulette Red Light Museum highlights the life and times of this extraordinary woman, who cared for the sick in their time of need.
 A vigilante group saw to the hanging of the man who reportedly murdered her for her jewels.

 Keeping the peace may have proven tough for those of law enforcement in the Wild West.
 For that, the Silver State National Peace Officers Museum was installed in the 1876 Storey County Jail of the historic courthouse on B Street as a way of honoring the men in blue.
 Inside, the museum features local and state exhibits including the death mask worn by notorious criminal John Dillinger.

 Public safety was tested during the Comstock time and time again – including the Great Fire of 1875, which leveled much of the town.
 Visitors can get a glimpse of the contributions from the men who fought them by checking out the Comstock Firemen's Museum.
 The volunteer firemen of the Virginia City area were members of a system dating back to the first American Fire Co. organized by Benjamin Franklin.

-One of the literary world's famous residents shows the connection with his historic past at the Mark Twain Museum at the Territorial Enterprise, the most notable of the 17 newspapers published in the 22 towns of the Comstock starting at 1860.
-Until a century later, the Enterprise covered the Virginia City-based region's news and gains most of its celebrity stature of being Twain's first employer.
+One of the literary world's famous residents shows his connection with his historic past at the Mark Twain Museum at the Territorial Enterprise, the most notable of the 17 newspapers published in the 22 towns of the Comstock starting at 1860.
+The Enterprise covered the Virginia City region's news and is known for being Twain's first employer.
 The museum on C Street has his desk on display.
 Perhaps his creativity will rub off.